section-engineering-education/engineering-education/articles/getting-started-with-browser-sync/index.md

     - url: /engineering-education/getting-started-with-browser-sync/hero.jpg
     alt: Computers in a workspace displaying code
 ---
 Browser-sync is an automation tool that allows you to keep multiple browsers & devices in sync when building websites.
-It also provides a platform for fast network applications

 >I've been trying out different local servers just to replace the hassle of using live servers.
 I found that [Browser-sync](https://www.browsersync.io/) was the best because it has so many useful features.
 A stitch in time saves nine which really sums it up.